Working papers

 Cities provide access to stores, public amenities and other people, but that access may provide less benefit for lower-income and younger urbanites who lack money and means of easy mobility.
 Using detailed GPS location data, we measure the urban mobility and experienced racial and economic isolation of the young and the disadvantaged.
 We find that students in major metropolitan areas experience more racial and income isolation, spend more time at home, stay closer to home when they do leave, and visit fewer restaurants and retail establishments than adults.
 Looking across levels of income, students from higher-income families visit more amenities, spend more time outside of the home, and explore more unique locations than low-income students.
 Combining a number of measures into an index of urban mobility, we find that, conditional on income, urban mobility is positively correlated with home neighborhood characteristics such as distance from the urban core, car ownership, and social capital.

-The Gender Pay Gap in the Gig Economy: Evidence from over a Million Uber Drivers
+The Gender Pay Gap in the Gig Economy: Evidence from over a Million Rideshare Drivers

 The growth of the gig economy generates worker flexibility that, some have speculated, will favor women.
 We explore this by examining labor supply choices and earnings among more than a million rideshare drivers on Uber in the U.S. We document a roughly 7% gender earnings gap amongst drivers.
 We show that this gap can be entirely attributed to three factors: experience on the platform (learning-by-doing), preferences over where to work (driven largely by where drivers live and, to a lesser extent, safety), and preferences for driving speed.
 We do not find that men and women are differentially affected by a taste for specific hours, a return to within-week work intensity, or customer discrimination.
 Our results suggest that there is no reason to expect the gig economy to close gender differences.
 Even in the absence of discrimination and in flexible labor markets, women's relatively high opportunity cost of non-paid-work time and gender-based differences in preferences and constraints can sustain a gender pay gap.